-Around 2 hectares of land suitable for employment uses fall within the Aberdeenshire Council boundary.
-This would be subject to development restrictions related to the Forties pipeline.
+Around 9.5 hectares of land is suitable for development within the Aberdeenshire boundary.
+This is split in to two main areas which will be subject to land use and density restrictions, requiring consultation as a result of the Forties pipeline.
+An area to the north of the Cadgerford landholding is around 2 hectares and is suitable for employment.
 The area identified is immediately adjacent to the B9119 that runs to the north and is bounded to the south by the Brodiach Burn.
-It is a highly visible site which reflects the type of functions proposed in the Arnhall Business Park to the north.
+It is a highly visible site which reflects the type of functions proposed in the Arnhall Business Park to the north, hence the employment land use proposal.
+Running to the west of the Brodiach Burn the Damhead landholding accounts for approximately 7.5 hectares of development land, proposed as a mix of employment and residential, the final density being subject to the consultation process with regard to the Forties pipeline designations.